Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Brain Sciences

-Chris Barker is a Professor of Clinical Psychology in the Department of Clinical, Educational and Health Psychology.
-He has a BA from Cambridge and an MSc from LSE; his PhD in Clinical Psychology is from UCLA.
-He has been at UCL for over 20 years, initially working as a part-time lecturer combined with working part-time as a NHS clinical psychologist.
-He now works full time at UCL, and holds an honorary contract in the NHS.
+I am a Professor of Clinical Psychology in the Department of Clinical, Educational and Health Psychology.
+I have a BA from Cambridge and an MSc from LSE; my PhD in Clinical Psychology is from UCLA.
+I've been at UCL for over 20 years, initially working as a part-time lecturer combined with working part-time as a NHS clinical psychologist.
+I'm now employed by UCL, with an honorary NHS contract.

-His research examines the communication of psychological help and support across a range of populations and settings, both professional and non-professional, for example, peer support, self-help groups, online support groups, doctor-patient communication and client-therapist interaction.
-Together with Prof Nancy Pistrang, with whom he has had a longstanding collaboration, he runs the Psychological Helping and Support Research Group.
-He also has an interest in the clinical psychological applications of virtual reality, in collaboration with Prof Mel Slater.
-He has published articles and chapters on the methodology of research in clinical psychology and related areas, and is an author of Research Methods in Clinical Psychology (with Nancy Pistrang and Robert Elliott).
+My research examines the process and outcome of psychological help and support across a range of populations and settings, both professional and non-professional, for example, peer support, self-help groups, online support groups, doctor-patient communication and client-therapist interaction.
+Together with Prof Nancy Pistrang, with whom I've had a longstanding collaboration, I run the Psychological Helping and Support Research Group.
+I also have an interest in the clinical psychological applications of virtual reality, in collaboration with Prof Mel Slater.
+I've published articles and chapters on the methodology of research in clinical psychology and related areas, and am an author of Research Methods in Clinical Psychology (with Nancy Pistrang and Robert Elliott).

 Most of my teaching and supervision is on the Doctorate in Clinical Psychology (DClinPsy).
 In 2013, I received a Provost’s Teaching Award, jointly with Prof Nancy Pistrang.

 |1980||PhD||Doctor of Philosophy – Clinical Psychology||University of California at Los Angeles|